jtlapp/jvm-vs-jsr/README.md

 ## Running Benchmarks

 1. Exec into the client pod using bash: `kubectl exec -it <client-pod> -- bash`.
-2. Run `./benchmark <test-suite> setup-all` to set up the test suite of the given name.
+2. Run `./benchmark setup-all <scenario>` to set up the scenario of the given name.
-3. Run `./benchmark <test-suite> test -rate <requests-per-sec> -duration <seconds>`.
+3. Run `./benchmark run <scenario> -rate <requests-per-sec> -duration <seconds>`.

-Run `./benchmark` to get usage help.
+Run `./benchmark` to see other commands and get usage help.

-When running a test, the test outputs the first response for each unique combination of status code, shared query name, and error message.
+When running a test scenario, it outputs the first response for each unique combination of status code, shared query name, and error message.
 For queries erroneously returning non-JSON, it also prints each unique combination of status code and response body.
 This output assists with debugging newly added applications.